Modern Slavery Statement

 We aim to have this in place by September 2018.

-The Group has the following policies which further define its stance on modern slavery (see point G above):
+The Group has the following policies which further define its stance on Modern Slavery and Ethical Trading (see point G above)

 K) COMPLIANCE OFFICER